-Marking Guidelines
+Feedback Guidelines

-- Marking must be linked to learning intentions.
-Children must be told of the objective/aim of an activity and the criteria for assessment. - Every piece of work should be marked as quickly as possible and in conjunction with the child when possible/relevant. - Formative teaching comments should be made as appropriate in science, maths, English and R.E., books.
-Work completed with support should be noted with the initials of the supporter. - Children should be encouraged to view marking as something positive, designed to encourage, support and assist.
+- Feedback must be linked to learning objectives.
+Children must be told what they will be learning and the criteria for assessment. - Feedback on every piece of work should be given as quickly as possible and in conjunction with the child as much as possible/when relevant. - Formative teaching comments should be made as appropriate in science, maths, English and R.E., books.
+Work completed with support should be noted with the initials of the supporter.
+Next steps shown as two small steps or given verbally. - Children should be encouraged to view feedback as something positive, designed to encourage, support and assist.
 In this way children may be informed how they could do better and what their next target may be. - Staff are to be mindful of their own handwriting, presentation and accuracy when marking children's work.
-Marking is to be done in a contrasting pen colour. - Children are to be given opportunities for self-marking and for recording their opinion of a piece of work.
+Written feedback is to be done in a contrasting pen colour. - Children are to be given opportunities for self-marking and for recording their opinion of a piece of work.
 This is to be completed in a green pen and may be done orally at KS1. - In KS2 where maths is being marked by either teacher or pupil, crosses are acceptable but if they become excessive marking should stop and the pupil and teacher discuss the problem.
+Pupils should be encouraged to review their own work to self-correct where possible.
 In KS1 maths errors will be shown with a dot or circled. - Children are to be made familiar, from Year 2 upwards, with a range of symbols placed in the margin of a piece of work, indicating a correction has to be made.

-••• Correct
+✓ Correct

 Incorrect-KS2

-1+1=2 Incorrect-KS1
+1+0=2 Incorrect-KS1 (or in KS2 to show a specific error)

 SP Spelling error

 Your funny.
 There is an error that you must figure out.

-Missing word
+// New paragraph needed